MaracatronicsRobotics/Armorial-Suassuna-Legacy/README.md

 	* More complex actions of the robots, which mix a set of skills to form a behaviour itself.
 * Skill
 	* The basic actions of the robots, like go to a point, rotate, etc.

+## Release 0.1
+This release contains new updates that are listed below:

+* UI Updates
+	* The UI is remodeled, it now have support to 12 robots patterns, a new graphicalClient, an tree that can show the work of our AI framework, a new configuration bar that have some really nice features to graphicalClient and a new game status widget.

+* SegFault fixes
+	* The latest code release has some seriously bugs in certain modules, like the coach and the player.
+They are now working properly and may not have any problems (except the timeroverextended problems, that will be checked in the next release).

+* Optimizations
+	* Our older UI has a lot of problems with optimizations, costing ~15% of processment.
+The new UI showed a better performance, costing approximately half of this processament.

 ## Armorial-Project